About

 5. Motivation and engagement.

 • Many of your people may not think there is much value in an open-first approach.
 However, I would argue, that in a learning/knowledge-centric organisation your people are your brand.
 The social media and public web profiles of your company and the individuals who make it up will create the perfect storm of branding and learning culture.
-If people are driven by a salary they should see business improve, if they are driven by prestige they should see conference presentations and the like increase, etc.
+If people are driven by a salary they should see business improve, if they are driven by prestige they should see conference presentation invitations and the like increase, etc.

 • The alternative motivation would be to argue that if you do not do this you will not survive.
 Higher Education institutions, for example, need to think how technology enables cross-institutional working to break silos.